 Pacific chub mackerel and Atlantic mackerel fillets and whole fish have a similar price per pound.
 Whole Atlantic mackerel fish averages $13.39 per pound.

-I conducted a search online for the most popular websites selling fish online.
+I conducted a search online for the most popular websites selling mackerel online.
 Some have stores locally.
 Currently, I was unable to locate any Pacific chub fillets or whole fish.
 The following are the stores I checked and found prices for Atlantic mackerel.

 I checked the Fulton fish market online for prices: